 To make cannabis salve, you need to infuse oil with cannabis.
 You can use buds and trim from plants.
-First the cannabis needs to be decarboxylated.
+First, the cannabis needs to be decarboxylated.
 Heat converts the CBD to a more easily absorbed, active form.
-To decarboxylate cannabis, heat an oven to 240 F. Break up the plant matter and spread it on a baking sheet.
-Cover it with foil and bake for 45 minutes.
+To decarboxylate cannabis, first heat an oven to 240 F. Then, break up the plant matter and spread it on a baking sheet.
+Finally, cover it with foil and bake for 45 minutes.
 Remove and cool.

 There are a few ways to infuse the oil with the cannabinoids.
-Place the covered jar in a crock pot filled with warm water and steep it for eight hours on the low setting or place the oil and cannabis in a double boiler and simmer for two hours.
-Strain the infused oil through a fine mesh sieve lined with cheesecloth.
-Wring out the plant matter to release every drop of oil.
+First, place the covered jar in a crock pot filled with warm water and steep it for eight hours on the low setting or place the oil and cannabis in a double boiler and simmer for two hours.
+Then, strain the infused oil through a fine mesh sieve lined with cheesecloth.
+Make sure to wring out the plant matter to release every drop of oil.

 The oil is your medicine.
-You can use it in its simple oil form or thicken it with beeswax to make a salve.
+You can use it in its simple oil form or thicken it with beeswax to make a salve, for example.
 To thicken infused oil, carefully warm it in a double boiler, adding the beeswax and stirring until melted.

 To test consistency, cool a small bit of the oil-wax mixture on a plate.
 If you prefer a thicker salve, add another half ounce of beeswax.
 (This recipe is based on an 8:1 oil:wax ratio.
 You can increase it up to 6:1.
 Lip balm is a 4:1 ratio.)

 Add essential oil if using.
 Stir.
 After that, pour the warm salve into clean tins or jars.
 It will thicken as it cools.

 Other options include adding other herbs or oils.
 If you are interested in skin salve, consider adding tea tree oil or calendula oil.